joanpablo/reactive_forms/README.md

 - The form is complex enough.
 - You need to listen for changes in some child control to execute some business logic.
-- You are using some State Management library like Provider or Bloc.
+- You are using a State Management library like Provider or Bloc.
 - Using a StatefulWidget to declare a very simple form is something that really doesn't bother you.

 You should use **ReactiveFormBuilder** if:

-- The form is quite simple enough and doesn't need a separate Provider/Bloc state.
+- The form is simple enough and doesn't need a separate Provider/Bloc state.
 - You don't want to use a StatefulWidget to declare the FormGroup.

-But the final decision is really up to you, you can use any of them in any situations ;)
+But the final decision is really up to you; you can use any of them in any situation.

-## Widget testing
+## Widget Testing

-**note: mark your fields with `Key`'s for easy access via widget tester**
+**Note: Mark your fields with `Key`s for easy access via the widget tester.**

-### example component
+### Example Component

 ```dart
 class LoginForm extends StatefulWidget {